 The summer months we have just left behind will probably go into our collective memory as the "stay at home" summer.
 Sales of leisure boats, among other things, are said to have exploded, and along the coast, there have at least been plenty of examples of clearly new captains where the pride in the new boat surpasses the knowledge of navigation and seaworthiness.

 I recently thought about this in a conversation with a customer.
-They had invested several millions in a new profile, followed by a rebranding campaign, because their agency had said: «OK, this is the new you.
+They had invested several million in a new profile, followed by a rebranding campaign because their agency had said: «OK, this is the new you.
 But where will the brand live?”